lionkeng/dspy-one/README.md

 **Key DSPy features**

-- Retrieval: Use DSPy’s retrieval utilities to build embeddings from the documents and fetch relevant passages.
+- Retrieval: Use DSPy's retrieval utilities to build embeddings from the documents and fetch relevant passages.

 - Chaining Modules: Compose multiple modules—one for retrieval and one for generating answers or summaries.

 - Signatures with Richer Output: Instead of short factoid answers, use multi-sentence outputs (summaries) and structured data fields.

+### `no_dspy`

+This companion example implements the same validated QA workflow using LangChain instead of DSPy, showcasing how to build the flow without DSPy modules

 ## Improving Retrieval with Bigrams and IDF